Tibial Plateau Leveling Osteotomy (TPLO) Homecare Instructions

 Dehiscence: This is when the edges of the incision begin to separate.
 If you notice the incision beginning to open up, contact our office immediately.

 Pain: Minor discomfort is normal after surgery.
 However, you should be able to gently touch the area around the incision without a reaction.
-If it seems painful, she/he may not be getting enough analgesics or this could be a sign of infection if excess swelling and redness are also present.
+If it seems painful, they may not be getting enough analgesics or this could be a sign of infection if excess swelling and redness are also present.

 For the first 5 days after surgery, cold compresses (ice packs) should be applied to the surgical area 3 to 4 times daily for 5-10 minutes to help reduce swelling and make her/him more comfortable.
 Using a bag of frozen peas (or similar cold pack) wrapped in a thin, clean, and dry towel works well when applied over the surgical area.
-Some patients do not tolerate this well.
+Some dogs do not tolerate this well.
 If you are having a lot of difficulty while trying to apply ice packs, stop and give us a call.

 Please see separate instructions.
 We began this therapy today and will instruct you on what to continue at home.